 the second one is making crack-free white rasgulla ball and the last one is making sponge rasgulla recipe

 Chenna for bengali rasgulla recipe

-1. At first, making soft chenna for rasgulla, pour 1liter full-fat milk in a non-stick kadhai or deep bottom pan.
+1. At first, make soft chenna for rasgulla, pour 1 liter full-fat milk in a non-stick kadhai or deep bottom pan.

-2. Let the milk comes to a boil in a medium to high flame.
+2. Let the milk comes to a boil on a medium to high flame.

 3. When the milk starts boiling turn the flame low and sprinkle 4 to 5 tbsp lemon juice or vinegar in it.